History of the Quakers: Eighteenth century

 From 1755 to 1776, the Quakers worked at freeing slaves, and became the first Western organization to ban slaveholding.
 They also created societies to promote the emancipation of slaves.
 From the efforts of the Quakers, Ben Franklin and Thomas Jefferson were able to convince the Continental Congress to ban the importation of slaves into America as of December 1, 1775.
 Pennsylvania was the strongest anti-slavery state at the time, and with Franklin's help they led "The Pennsylvania Society for Promoting The Abolition of Slavery, The Relief of Free Negroes Unlawfully Held in Bondage, and for Improving the Condition of the African Race" (Pennsylvania Abolition Society).
-In November 1775, Virginia's royal governor announced that all slaves would be freed if they were willing to fight for Great Britain (Dunmore's Proclamation).
-This encouraged George Washington to allow slaves to enlist as well, so that they all did not try to run away and fight on the Royalist side to get their freedom (Black Patriot).
-About five thousand African Americans served for the Continental Army and thus gained their freedom.
-By 1792 states from Massachusetts to Virginia all had similar anti-slavery groups.
-From 1780 to 1804, slavery was largely abolished in all of New England, the Middle Atlantic states, and the North West territories.